mholux/Epoch/README.md

 - `update_time()` method refreshes all time displays and schedules the next update
 - `main()` function initializes the tkinter root window and starts the application loop

-## Hardware Considerations

-Given your hardware background, this application is lightweight and suitable for:
-- Embedded systems with Python support
-- Raspberry Pi deployments
-- Low-power computing environments
-- Systems requiring accurate time synchronization displays

 The application uses minimal system resources and can run continuously without performance degradation.